GabrielvMarinho/Obsidian/Tech/Software/Arquitecture/Patterns of software/SOLID.md

 ###### wrong approach:

-NotificationService depends on EmailNotificationProvider and SMSNotificationProvider because the implementations are made in the low level modules, which dumb and should be done in the high level module
+NotificationService depends on EmailNotificationProvider and SMSNotificationProvider because the implementations are made in the low level modules, which is dumb and should be done in the high level module

 ```java
 // Step 1: Concrete implementations without an abstraction